 Not pictured: Dave

 So, that's that.
 Just a few tips on helping avoid over packing and baggage fees.
 Plus, this way there's no waiting around at the luggage carousal for sometimes two hours (it happened to me) waiting for your luggage to drop!
-I don't now about you, but until I actually see my bag rolling past I am in a state of panic that it's lost.
+I don't know about you, but until I actually see my bag rolling past I am in a state of panic that it's lost.
 No matter what.
-And, for some reason, it's always one of the LAST to fall!
-Once it was the very last bag and I was about ready to have a fit!
-So, it's really refreshing to avoid that.
+And, for some reason, it's always one of the LAST to fall! .

 Honestly, it's a liiiiiittle jam packed and could do with some repositioning.